+DEPARTMENT OF THE TREASURY

+WASHINGTON, D.C.
+20220

+July 18, 2014

+MEMORANDUM FOR COMMISSIONER, SMALL BUSINESS/SELF-EMPLOYED

+DIVISION

+COMMISSIONER, WAGE AND INVESTMENT DIVISION

+Michael E. McKenney

+Deputy Inspector General for Audit

+SUBJECT: Final Audit Report - Fiscal Year 2014 Statutory Review of

+Disclosure of Collection Activity With Respect to Joint Returns

+(Audit # 201430004)

-DEPARTMENT OF THE TREASURY WASHINGTON, D.C.
-20220 July 29, 2013 MEMORANDUM FOR COMMISSIONER, SMALL BUSINESS/SELF-EMPLOYED DIVISION COMMISSIONER, WAGE AND INVESTMENT DIVISION Mile 5 Mcky FROM: Michael E. McKenney Acting Deputy Inspector General for Audit SUBJECT: Final Audit Report - Fiscal Year 2013 Statutory Review of Disclosure of Collection Activity With Respect to Joint Returns (Audit # 201330004) This report presents the results of our review to determine whether the Internal Revenue Service (IRS) is in compliance with Internal Revenue Code (I.R.C.)
-Section (§) 6103(e)(8) related to the disclosure of collection activities to joint filers.
+This report presents the results of our review to determine whether the Internal Revenue Service (IRS) is complying with the provisions of Internal Revenue Code (I.R.C.)
+Section (§) 6103(e)(8) as related to the disclosure of collection activities with respect to joint filers.
 The Treasury Inspector General for Tax Administration is required, under I.R.C. § 7803(d)(1)(B), to annually evaluate the IRS's compliance with the joint filer provisions of the law.
-The audit is included in our Fiscal Year 2013 Annual Audit Plan and addresses the major management challenge of Taxpayer Protection and Rights.
-Although TIGTA made no recommendations in this report, we did provide IRS officials an opportunity to review the draft report.
+The audit is included in our Fiscal Year 2014 Annual Audit Plan and addresses the major management challenge of Taxpayer Protection and Rights.

+Although we made no recommendations in this report, we provided IRS officials an opportunity to review the draft report.
 IRS management did not provide us with any report comments.
-Copies of this report are also being sent to the IRS managers affected by this report.
-If you have any questions, please contact me or Augusta R. Cook, Acting Assistant Inspector General for Audit (Compliance and Enforcement Operations).
+Copies of this report are also being sent to the IRS managers affected by the report.

+If you have any questions, please contact me or Bryce Kisler, Acting Assistant Inspector General for Audit (Compliance and Enforcement Operations).